Ward (LDS Church): Wards

 A ward typically consists of 150 to 500 church members in an area within a reasonable travel time of the meetinghouse ("reasonable" will vary between countries and regions).
 A stake, the next highest level of organization, may be created if there are at least five ward-sized branches in adjacent areas.
 Once the stake has been organized, the ward-sized branches are organized into wards.
-Within the United States and Canada, a minimum of 300 members is required to create a ward; elsewhere, a minimum of 150 members is required.
+Beginning in 2024, the LDS Church unified standards worldwide for creation of wards as shown in table below.
+Prior to 2024, within the United States and Canada, a minimum of 300 members was required to create a ward; elsewhere, a minimum of 150 members was required.

 If there are not sufficient congregations in an area to form a stake, a district (analogous to but smaller than a stake) is formed to oversee local congregations.
 There is no minimum or maximum geographical size for a ward: In areas where there are greater numbers of active church members (such as urban and suburban areas in Utah), several wards can exist in only 1 sqmi.

 When the ward membership grows to a certain size, the ward will be divided.
 Generally, if both geographic divisions are in a reasonable distance of the meetinghouse, they will meet at the same building, but at different times.
 Most meetinghouses are designed to house multiple wards.
 Individuals can find out what ward they reside in by either talking to a local LDS leader or by using the meetinghouse locator tool on the church's webpage.

 Unlike most religions, members are expected to attend the specific ward they reside in and are discouraged from choosing a different congregation that meets in a different place or at a more convenient time.
-There are some exceptions to this rule (see below), but for the most part members are discouraged from "shopping" for a different ward that is more convenient for them, or that has one where they might attend with friends or relatives, or that has a more likeable leader.
+There are some exceptions to this rule (see below), but for the most part members are discouraged from "shopping" for a different ward that is more convenient for them, or that they might attend with friends or relatives, or that has a more likeable leader.